erizov/Professor/semester_7/lecture_40_llm_fundamentals/llm_architecture/README.md

 ## Introduction

-Large language system Architecture addresses concept in large language models fundamentals.
+Large language system Architecture addresses concept in large language systems fundamentals.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.